The mission is to inform, engage and inspire wildlife conservation through the power of film and media.

 People protect what they love and while not everyone will see a whale or wombat in person, they will have the opportunity to do so via film.
-This will inform, engage and inspire wildlife conservation to a whole new audience and the next generation.

 The WCFF is the first organization of its kind to present an issue that has widespread public support in a powerful visual forum, showing how wildlife preservation impacts our day-to-day lives.

 The Wildlife Conservation Film Festival (WCFF) and Channel is the top film festivals on the globe devoted to wildlife conservation and now you can access award-winning films at anytime and anywhere with just the click of a button.